-Pixel Watch rumoured to feature roughly a 300mAh battery
+Pixel Watch rumoured to feature roughly 300mAh battery

-Google’s Pixel Watch might have a disappointing battery life.
+Google’s Pixel Watch might feature disappointing battery life.

-According to a source who spoke with 9to5Google, the smartwatch will sport just under a 300mAh battery.
+According to a source that spoke to 9to5Google, the smartwatch will sport just under a 300mAh battery.
 The source claims that the battery will be able to last a full day with a single charge.

-However, the source doesn’t offer information on whether that’s a full-day battery with the always-on display turned on or if sleep tracking is included in the all-day battery.
+However, the source doesn’t offer information on whether this is a full-day battery with the always-on display turned on or if sleep tracking is included in the all-day battery.

 Google will launch the Pixel Watch alongside the Pixel 7 series in the fall.